-- 6. Emergency Power Generation The emergency diesel engine gen-sets (Ref.
+- 3. Emergency Power Generation The emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 44, T1 and T2) shall only be operated in the following modes: - a.
-In situations that arises from sudden and reasonably unforeseeable events where the primary energy or power source is disrupted or disconnected due to conditions beyond the control of an owner or operator of a facility including: - i.
+1 through 35) shall only be operated in the following modes: - a.
+In situations that arise from sudden and reasonably unforeseeable events where the primary energy or power source is disrupted or disconnected due to conditions beyond the control of an owner or operator of a facility including: - i.
 A failure of the electrical grid; - ii.
 On-site disaster or equipment failure; or - iii.
 Public service emergencies such as flood, fire, natural disaster, or severe weather conditions. - b.
-For participation in an ISO-declared emergency, where an ISO emergency is: - An abnormal system condition requiring manual or automatic action to maintain system frequency, to prevent loss of firm load, equipment damage, or tripping of system elements that could adversely affect the reliability of an electric system or the safety of persons or property; - ii.
+For participation in an ISO-declared emergency, where an ISO emergency is: - i.
+An abnormal system condition requiring manual or automatic action to maintain system frequency, to prevent loss of firm load, equipment damage, or tripping of system elements that could adversely affect the reliability of an electric system or the safety of persons or property; - ii.
 Capacity deficiency or capacity excess conditions; - iii.
-A fuel shortage requiring departure from normal operating procedures in order to minimize the use of such scarce fuel; - iv.
+A fuel shortage requiring departure from normal operating procedures in order to minimize the use of such scarce fuel: - iv.
 Abnormal natural events or man-made threats that would require conservative operations to posture the system in a more reliable state; or - v.
 An abnormal event external to the ISO service territory that may require ISO action. - c.
-For scheduled maintenance. - d.
-For non-scheduled maintenance, testing and operational training.

-e.
-For the integration operational period, which is the period of time beginning with the first time the affected units is started on-site and ending when the affected unit is fully integrated with the sources electrical system.
+For scheduled maintenance checks and readiness testing (Scheduled MCRT). - d.
+For unscheduled maintenance, testing, and operational training. - e.
+For the integration operational period, which is the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the source's electrical system.